helly25/vscode-iwyu/README.md

 ![IWYU](https://helly25.com/wp-content/uploads/2023/05/iwyu-animated.gif)

-2) Manually optimize the include files for the current C/C++ file by pressing `cmd-shit-P` + `I` + `W` + `Y` + `U` for command "`Include What You Use (current file)`".
+2) Manually optimize the include files for the current C/C++ file by pressing `cmd-shift-P` + `I` + `W` + `Y` + `U` for command "`Include What You Use (current file)`".
 The extension will then lookup the current editor's file in the compile_commands.json file.
 If found it will then run the include-what-you-use tool.
 If that is successful it will then call the fix_includes.py script to apply the changes.

 ![IWYU](https://helly25.com/wp-content/uploads/2023/05/iwyu.png)

 3) Manually optimize all project files using command "`Include What You Use (all targets)`".
-This is a slow operation as it goes over all files in the `compile-commands.json` one after the other.
+This is a slow operation as it goes over all files in the `compile_commands.json` one after the other.
 It only triggers on source files whose first directory (or the file itself if directly in the project workspace root) is not a symbolic link (which for instance excludes `external` or `bazel-out`).
 The settings `iwyu.fix.ignore_re` and `iwyu.fix.only_re` are respected upfront and prevent unnecessary triggering.

 4) The extension will check headers for presence and correctness of include guards.
 Include guards will only be searched for in files matching `iwyu.diagnostics.include_guard_files`.
 In those files the guards are derived from the `iwyu.diagnostics.include_guard` setting.
 The value `${file}` will be replaced with the filename as is and `${FILE}` will be replaced with the filename in all upper case.
 All other chars are used as is.
 So the value  `${FILE}_` adds a '_' to the relative filename in all upper case (for instance `path/foo.h` becomes `PATH_FOO_H_`).